realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 This didn't work because `try/with` only captures exceptions that are
-thrown in the code directly executed within it; but `maybe_raise`
+thrown in the code directly executed within it, while `maybe_raise`
 schedules an Async job to run in the future, and it's that job that
 throws an exception.

-To deal with this issue, Async provides its own
-`try_with` function, which we use below.
+We can capture this kind of asynchronous error use the `try_with`
+function provided by Async:

 ```ocaml
 # let handle_error () =